SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Cloak of Shadows

 Starting at 13th level, you can use your bonus action to become invisible for 1 minute.
-You can use this feature once per short rest.
+You can use this feature a number of times per long rest equal to your Dexterity modifier.

 ### Level 17